 Marshmallow Chicks are a delicious homemade version of Marshmallow Peeps!
 Peeps are an Easter classic, but sometimes their enjoyment is more nostalgic than taste-based.
 These homemade Marshmallow Chicks retain the charming shape of the original, but these soft, fresh vanilla-scented marshmallows taste much better.
-Don't miss the tutorial with step-by-step photos showing how to make Marshmallow Chicks!

 - 3 cups sugar (divided use)